akash-d-bhatia/hacks/TechProfiles.md

 * COO
 * A few CEO candidates (some ex, some first timers)
 * CMO
-* Lots of people with sales strategy/sales ops; Public one: [Mark Wohlfarth](https://www.linkedin.com/in/mark-wohlfarth/) 🆕
+* Lots of people with sales strategy/sales ops; Public one: [Mark Wohlfarth](https://www.linkedin.com/in/mark-wohlfarth/)
 * Product managers
 * Ex-consultants (various levels); Public ones: [Mohd.
-Zain](https://www.linkedin.com/in/mohammedzain/), [Mark Koskei](https://www.linkedin.com/in/mark-koskei/) 🆕
+Zain](https://www.linkedin.com/in/mohammedzain/), [Mark Koskei](https://www.linkedin.com/in/mark-koskei/)
 * Ecosystem leader

 **Enterprise SW positions open** that I know about

 * CorpDev at two separate mid-maket data related companies.
-Both would report to the President (who is CEO-1) 🆕
+Both would report to the President (who is CEO-1)
+* CCO (Chief Customer Officer) for a mid-market infrastructure SW company 🆕
+* SVP of cross company ops for a mid-market infrastructure SW company 🆕

 If you have any needs that fit, please let me know. 🙏 (I’m not a recruiter – just trying to help make connections!).